wisemen-digital/vue-formango/README.md

 form.isDirty

 // Indicates whether the form is ready or not.
-// Will be `true` once onPrepare has been called.
+// Will be `true` once initialise has been called.
-// If `onPrepare` was not provided, the form will immediately be ready. form.isReady
+// If `initialise` was not provided, the form will immediately be ready. form.isReady

 // Indicates whether the form is currently submitting or not.